micb25/chemtools/README.md

 # chemtools
 A small collection of scripts that might be useful for theoretical chemists and other people.

+## calc\_inactive\_space.py
+A script that calculates the size of the inactive space for a subsequent CASSCF calculation on the basis of a xyz structure file.

+Usage:
+`./calc\_inactive\_space.py structure.xyz`

 ## csfs.py
 A small script that calculates the number of configuration state functions (CSFs), e.g. for CASSCF calculations.